jkkbuddika/RNA_Seq_Analyzer_v3.0/USERGUIDE.md

 # User guide
 Please go through this step-by-step guide to setup and begin analysis of your data.
-This is a ***six*** step process:
+This is a ***four*** step process:

 ### Step 1: Getting started
 Set up a conda environment with all necessary packages installed.
 To set up the conda environment (i.e., dataanalyzer):